ORNL/CabanaPD/README.md

 [3] F. Bobaru and G. Zhang, Why do cracks branch?
 A peridynamic investigation of dynamic brittle fracture, International Journal of Fracture 196 (2015): 59–98.

 [4] D. He, D. Huang, and D. Jiang, Modeling and studies of fracture in functionally graded materials under thermal shock loading using peridynamics, Theoretical and Applied Fracture Mechanics 111 (2021): 102852.

+[5] C.P.
+Jiang, X.F.
+Wu, J. Li, F. Song, Y.F.
+Shao, X.H.
+Xu, and P. Yan, A study of the mechanism of formation and numerical simulations of crack patterns in ceramics subjected to thermal shock, Acta Materialia 60 (2012): 4540–4550.

 ## Contributing